mfactory-osaka/ESPTimeCast/ESPHome/README.md

   The settings here need to be configured before compiling and uploading to the ESP32 as they cannot be set while running.
   * The top 3 are the PIN's used to communicate with the Display.
 These must reflect how you connected the cables between the display and the ESP32.
 The default PIN's work well with a Wemos ESP32 D1 Mini.
+  * `flip_display` Set this to true if you need to rotate the screen 180 degree's
+  * `default_brightness` is a number between 0 and 15.
+The higher the number, the brighter the display.
+This can be adjusted dynamically.
+See below.
   * `ssid` and `password` are the WiFi Network and passord for that network.
 You can either type it directly here or you can enter it in to the `secrets.yaml` file, so that it is not visible directly in the code.
   * The `font_path` variable is where ESPHome should look for the font file.
 (See above)
-  * `default_brightness` is a number between 0 and 15.
-The higher the number, the brighter the display.
-This can be adjusted dynamically.
-See below.
   * The `timezone` explains itself.
   * The `compass_X` string are used for displaying the Wind Cardinal on the Wind Screen.
 Localize the text here to your own language.
   * `weekDaysShort` Is used for displaying the weekday on the screen.
 You can localize the day names, and I added a few examples for other languages.
 Pick the one you want by uncommenting it, and remember to outcomment the ones not used.
 Or create your own language string.